jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # [Lockjaw](http://vs.tcgbrowser.com/images/cards/big/MMU-056.jpg)
 *Set: Monsters Unleashed*

-Q: How does Lockjaw’s **Along for the ride work?
-Do the characters that come into play still get their appear abilities?
+Q: How does Lockjaw’s **Along for the Ride** work?
+Do the characters that come into play still get their Appear abilities?

+A: Yes.
+Any time a character appears they get the Appear trigger - even when put into play by a game effect and not a recruit.

+Editor's

 # Loki